Remove Proxies to People

 - Development and QA teams constantly feud over what a particular requirement means and how it should be implemented

-- Direct access to users enables teams to understand how the software works, and how it’s broken
+- Direct access to users enables teams to understand how the software works, how it’s broken, and how to deliver value

 - Fewer layers means faster access and less interpreted/misunderstood information